What Is Credit? How it Impacts Your Life

 Insurance

-Home and auto insurers commonly use consumer credit information (credit-based insurance scores) in determining rates and terms.
-This along with your application data.
+Home and auto insurers commonly use consumer credit information (credit-based insurance scores) to determine rates and terms.
+This, along with your application data.
 (Though this is not allowed in some states.)
 After asking for your permission, the insurer will pull your data to calculate your “insurance risk score.”
 The higher your score, the better your insurance rates may be.
-This inquiry will appear on your report as a soft inquiry, meaning it would not harm your score.
+This inquiry will appear on your report as a soft inquiry, meaning it will not harm your score.

 Mortgages